Shades of Gray: When it’s Time to Walk Away

 In many ways, divorces between seniors are just the same as divorces between younger adults.
 There are a few key differences that make these divorces more challenging.
 For instance, most younger divorcees have time to rebuild; seniors are facing retirement.
 Younger adults may divide property but still have the ability to work to earn new assets and accrue retirement funds.
 Seniors who split assets usually retire with a lower quality of life due to the divorce.
 Younger divorcees have a better chance of finding new companionship, whereas older divorcees may find themselves lonelier and having more difficulty making new friends, especially if most friends were shared.

-For Floridians in the Orlando area who are now facing a late life divorce, it is important to speak with Florida attorney Goodblatt · Leo who understands how a gray divorce can impact your life and give you all the options to help you move forward with confidence.
+For Floridians in the Orlando area who are now facing a late life divorce, it is important to speak with Florida lawyer Goodblatt · Leo who understands how a gray divorce can impact your life and give you all the options to help you move forward with confidence.